Pet Insurance with Wellness

 As part of a holistic approach to pet health, SPOT wants to help support pet parents in taking their pets for routine visits.
 The SPOT Preventive Care coverage, which customers can add to their base plan for a little extra cost, is meant to do just that.

-The Difference in Accident & Illness Coverage and Preventive Coverage
+Accident & Illness Coverage vs. Preventive Coverage

 When you select your base pet insurance plan with SPOT, you can choose an Accident-Only Plan or an Accident & Illness Plan.
 Learn more about the difference between those base plans on our low-cost options blog.
 These plans support pet parents in paying vet treatments on covered conditions that were unexpected, like an illness or an injury that you couldn’t foresee.